monopole/snt/basics/namespaces.md

 A command like `kubectl delete pod shoeShopServer` or the more dramatic `kubectl delete pods --all` implicitly operates only on the currently active namespace, leaving pods in other namespaces alone.

-A simple way to manage multi-tenancy.
+This can do something as simple as isolate your tutorial work on a running cluster from other jobs, or help with something as complex as multi-tenancy.

+## Review current status

 <!-- @getNamespaces -->
 ```